gssi/official-rasta-pms/Install.md

 Docker has to be installed to your machine

 ### Start Rasta PMS application
-To launch the Rasta PMS application, run this docker command that will create a container containing a MySQL installation and the Rasta PMS application on the port `8080`:
+To launch the Rasta PMS application, run this docker command that will create a container containing a MySQL installation, initialize the database using the script `init-scripts/rasta-pms.sql`, and the Rasta PMS application on the port `8080`:
 1. Open a terminal in the directory where you downloaded the source code and type the following command:

     ```